marina-projects/react_app_georgian_food/README.md

-# Flower Power Music react app
+# Georgian food in USA react app

 This is a [basic search app](https://georgian-food.netlify.app/) that uses Yelp API to allow users to search Georgian eatery in USA cities.